Responsibility for the Holocaust: Flight from justice and other obfuscations

 Some former Nazis escaped any charges.
-For example, Reinhard Gehlen, a former intelligence officer of the Wehrmacht, managed to turn around and work for the CIA, and created what informally became known as the Gehlen Organization.
+For example, Reinhard Gehlen, a former intelligence officer of the Wehrmacht, managed to work for the CIA, and created what informally became known as the Gehlen Organization.
 He recruited ex–intelligence-officers of the Wehrmacht and Nazis from the SS and SD to work for him.
 On 1 April 1956, the Bundesnachrichtendienst (BND; the German intelligence agency) was created from the Gehlen Organization, and transferred to the West German government.
-Reinhard Gehlen became President of the BND and remained its head until 1968.
+Gehlen became President of the BND and remained its head until 1968.

 Klaus Barbie, known as "the Butcher of Lyon" for his role at the head of the Gestapo, was protected from 1945 to 1955 by MI5 and the CIA, before fleeing to South America where he had a hand in Luis García Meza Tejada's 1980 Cocaine Coup in Bolivia.
 Barbie was finally arrested in 1983 and sentenced to life imprisonment for crimes against humanity in 1987.